 TIP: Please make sure you find out about your health insurance status before entering Germany.

-- We recommend that you make a note of your contacts and the number of hours you worked every day.
+We recommend that you make a note of your contacts and the number of hours worked each day.

 • You need to report the accident to your employer.